Sheep

 Dorper

-Dorper sheep were developed in the 1940's by South African farmers.
-The Blackhead Persian sheep, a hardy, fat-tailed desert breed from Arabia, brings to the Dorper its hardiness, thriftiness, adaptability, pigmentation and hair covering.
+Dorper sheep were developed in the 1940s by South African farmers.
+The Blackhead Persian sheep, a hardy, fat-tailed desert breed from Arabia, brings to the Dorper its hardiness, thriftiness, adaptability, pigmentation, and hair covering.
 It also brings remarkable fertility, with the ability to breed every eight months and to produce a high number of twins.
 In addition, the Persians have very valuable skins used in the production of fine leather products.
-The Dorset Horn rams crossed with Blackhead Persian ewes produced fast growing and heavily muscled lambs yielding very satisfactory economic returns under a variety of environmental conditions.
+The Dorset Horn rams crossed with Blackhead Persian ewes produced fast-growing and heavily muscled lambs, yielding very satisfactory economic returns under a variety of environmental conditions.
 The Dorper ewes from this cross were excellent mothers that could be bred in any season.

 Dorper Qualities

-• Hardy and Adaptable – Dorper Sheep are highly adaptable and do well in harsh, extensive conditions as well as in more intensive operations.
+• Hardy and Adaptable – Dorper sheep are highly adaptable and do well in harsh, extensive conditions as well as in more intensive operations.

 • Excellent Maternal Qualities – Ewes are excellent mothers and heavy milkers.
 Lambs are vigorous and have high survivability.